Dear national standard-setters,

 |Emerging Economies Group (EEG)

-In July, members discussed, amongst other projects, Business Combinations under Common Control and Primary Financial Statements
+In July, members discussed, the Business Combinations under Common Control and Primary Financial Statements projects, among others.

-Recordings of meeting discussions, the agenda and related papers are available on the meetings page.
+Recordings of meeting discussions, agendas and related papers are available on the meetings page.